MarcChapar/netcore-examples/MultipleIssuerAuthentication/README.md

 This configuration will let your API receive tokens issued by either Azure AD or Azure ADB2C.

 To use it just add the following line n the Startup file inside ConfigureServices():
            ```
             services.ConfigureMultipleAuthenticationTokens(Configuration);
            ```
 For it to work you need to have certain keys defined and completed with the proper information inside appsettings.
 These are:
-            ```json
+            ```
                 "AzureAdB2C": {
                     "Instance": "",
                     "ClientId": "",